-3. As of June 4, 2002, 21 transactions totaling approximately \$590,000 were blocked during the reporting period.
-Forty-eight transactions, not involving blockable interests, were rejected by U.S. banks causing a disruption of more than \$20 million in business for Iraq.

-4. Since my last report, OFAC has collected civil monetary penalties totaling nearly \$172,000 from one individual and one U.S. company for violations of the sanctions.
-An additional 25 cases are undergoing agency penalty or debt collection action for violations of the Regulations.
-5. The expenses incurred by the Federal Government in the 6month period from February 2 through August 1, 2002, that are directly attributable to the exercise of powers and authorities conferred by the declaration of a national emergency with respect to Iraq, are reported to be about \$1.5 million, most of which represent wage and salary costs for Federal personnel.
-Personnel costs were largely centered in the Department of the Treasury (particularly in the Office of Foreign Assets Control, the U.S. Customs Service, the Office of the Under Secretary for Enforcement, and the Office of the General Counsel), and the Department of State.
+3. As of December 3, 2002, eight transactions totaling approximately \$420,000 blocked during the reporting period.
+Sixty-even transactions, not involving blockable interests, were rejected by U.S. banks causing a disruption of more than \$3.7 million in business for Iraq.
+4. Since my last report, OFAC has assessed five civil monetary penalties totaling nearly \$57,500 for violations of the sanctions.
+An additional 21 cases are undergoing agency penalty or debt collection action for violations of the Regulations.
+5. The expenses incurred by the Federal Government in the 6-month period from August 2, 2002, through February 1, 2003, that are directly attributable to the exercise of powers and authorities conferred by the declaration of a national emergency with respect to Iraq, are reported to be about \$1.3 million, most of which represent wage and salary costs for Federal personnel.
+Personnel costs are largely centered in the Department of the Treasury (particularly in the Office of Foreign Assets Control, the U.S. Customs Service, the Office of the Under Secretary for Enforcement, and the Office of the General Counsel), and the Department of State.
 6. The United States imposed economic sanctions on Iraq in response to Iraq's illegal invasion and occupation of Kuwait, a clear act of brutal aggression.
 The United States, together with the international community, is maintaining economic sanctions against Iraq because the Iraqi regime has failed to comply fully with relevant United Nations Security Council resolutions.
 Iraqi compliance with these resolutions is necessary before the United States will consider lifting economic sanctions.

 The policies and actions of the Saddam Hussein regime continue to pose an unusual and extraordinary threat to the national security and foreign policy of the United States, as well as to regional peace and security.
-The United Nations Security Council resolutions affirm that the Security Council will review Iraq's policies and practices in judging Iraq's compliance with those resolutions.
-Because of Iraq's failure to comply fully with these resolutions, the United States will continue to apply economic sanctions to deter it from threatening peace and stability in the region.
+The United Nations Security Council resolution affirm that the Security Council will review Iraq's policies and practices in judging Iraq's compliance with those resolutions.
+Because of Iraq's failure to comply fully with these resolutions, the United States will continue to apply economic sanctions to deter if from threatening peace and stability in the region.
+I shall exercise the powers at my disposal to deal with this threat and will continue to report periodically to the Congress on significant developments as required by law. $\bigcirc$

-$\bigcirc$